senlin/so-clean-up-wp-seo/README.md

 ### Can I use SO Hide SEO Bloat on Multisite?

-You can, but until further notice you need to activate the plugin on a per-site basis ([see this Github issue](https://github.com/senlin/so-clean-up-wp-seo/issues/4))
+You can.
+If you network activate the plugin, you need to visit each site in the network and save the settings page.
+If you activate the plugin per individual site, you don't have to do anything anymore. ([related issue](https://github.com/senlin/so-clean-up-wp-seo/issues/4))

 ### The name of the plugin is confusing, it hides bloat of which SEO plugin?